makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Change owner and group owner for all the files
+Change owner and group owner